 2. How should I prepare my client?

-Have client read this website prior to scheduling
+Have your client read all sections of Essential Reading prior to scheduling

 3. When can my patient be seen?
 How far out is scheduling?